Sally V. Taylor

 Roe, R., S. Taylor, J. van Kretschmar, G. Kennedy, A. Dhammi, C. Sorenson, and J. Bacheler.
 RNAi control of tobacco thrips: Illumina transcriptomics.
 In Proceedings, 2012 Beltwide Cotton Conferences, 2-5 January 2012, Orlando, FL.
 National Cotton Council, Memphis, TN.

-Kyle is investigating resistance management for the western corn rootworm (Diabrotica virgifera virgifera) as well as neonicotinoid seed treatment efficacy in Bacillus thuringiensis (Bt) corn.
-Kyle is co-advised by Drs.
-Sally Taylor and Thomas Kuhar.
+Kyle is investigating resistance management for the western corn rootworm, and neonicotinoid seed treatment efficacy in Bt corn.
+Kyle is also studying the environmental fate of neonicotinoids in lotic freshwater systems.

 Kirsten Brichler, Masters Student

-Kirsten is researching the effects of farm management practices on pest slugs, slug predators, and pollinators in field crops.
+Kirsten graduated in 2020.
+She investigated the effects of farm management practices on pest slugs, slug predators, and pollinators in field crops.

 Tim Bryant, Masters Student

-Tim's research involves determining thresholds and critical growth stages for managing brown stink bug in Virginia maize, and fungal contamination of grain corn.
-Tim is also a Federal Aviation Administration-certified drone pilot.
+Tim graduated in 2020.
+His research involved determining thresholds and critical growth stages for managing brown stink bug in Virginia maize, and fungal contamination of grain corn.

 Seth Dorman, Ph.D.
 Student